bonitasoft/bonita-doc/md/customize-living-application-layout.md

 6. In the application details section, click on the URL link to navigate to your living application.
 7. See your new application layout with a side menu.
 8. Feel free to add lots of new improvements to create the layout that fits your needs.

+## Troubleshooting

+### Living application layout log 3 error 500 on loading

+This issue has been fixed in the 7.3.0 version ("[BS-14885] - Living application layout log 3 error 500 on loading").
+If you created a custom layout with an oldest UIDesigner version, you have to perform the following step to prevent the issue to occur when running on newest version.

+1. Import the CustomLayout_7.2.x in UIDesigner 7.3.3
+2. Export the default layout from Bonita Portal
+3. Import the default layout and confirm the overwrite of custom widgets
+4. Open the CustomLayout_7.2.x Layout and remove the 3 variables AuthorizeApplicationAPI, AuthorizeApplicationPageAPI and AuthorizeApplicationMenuAPI (as shown below)
+Those variables are responsible of the SEVERE error logs on server.
+5. Select the iFrame widget and set the reziseToContent option to yes
+6. Save then Export the layout (feel free to rename the layout if you want)
+7. On Bonita Portal server edit the layout and import the newly exported layout
+8. confirm all the messages
+9. Validate that your application has a layout that fits your requirements.